Vermont CLE Requirements

 No. In-program attendance verification is not required.

-Additional CLE resources for North Dakota attorneys
+Additional CLE resources for Vermont attorneys

 Are you newly admitted to the Vermont Bar?
 Here’s what you need to know: